- Education and Science»

 The Malayan tapir is the largest species of tapir and has the longest probiscis.
 The animal is also known as the Asian tapir.
 Its scientific name is Tapirus indicus.
 The animal has a distinctive black and white pattern on its body.
 The body is black or dark grey except for a white area on the back and sides of the tapir.
 This area starts just behind the shoulders and extends to halfway down the rump.
 Each ear is tipped with white as well.

-The tapir is most active at night, although it may be seen during the day as well.
+The tapir is most active at night, although it may sometimes be seen during the day.
 It might seem that the dramatic contrast in the tapir's colours would make it easy to see in the wild, but the animal's colouring is actually a type of camouflage.
 The two tones on the its body help to disguise it as it moves through a forest lit by moonlight and containing shadows.
 The sharp boundary between the black and white parts of the tapir breaks up its shape at night.
 The pattern helps to prevent a viewer from seeing the outline of the tapir's body and recognizing that it's an animal.
-This type of camouflage is known as destructive coloration.
+This type of camouflage is known as destructive colouration.

 Other Features of the Animal

 The tapir's size and weight vary.
 Males may reach 6 feet in length and 720 pounds in weight.
 Females are generally heavier than males and may reach 900 pounds or more.
 An adult tapir is about 42 inches high at the shoulder.

 The tapir's body is narrower in the front than in the back.
 The animal has short legs and a very short tail.
 There are four toes on each of its front feet and three toes on each of the back feet.
 The toes are widely separated.
 Each is covered by a thick layer of keratin, forming a hoof.

 The Malayan tapir's bulky appearance and short legs may give the impression that it's a slow and lumbering animal.
 This impression is very wrong, however.
 The animal can run fast when necessary.
 It's also a great swimmer and diver.